FionaJuanY/RAG-powered-Domain-Specific-Time-Sensitive-Application/readme.md

 Step 3: execute “streamlit run scripts.py”

 **Evaluation:** The evaluation was based on question-context-answer triplets for Apple’s Annual Earnings Report 2022. (https://huggingface.co/datasets/lighthouzai/finqabench) Different context length strategies were applied and results were compared.

-The evaluation was made on two dimensions.
-First, retrieved contexts were evaluated based ROUGE scores (compared to reference contexts) as follows.

-	Rouge1 Precision	Rouge1 Recall	Rouge1 F1	RougeL Precision	RougeL Recall	RougeL F1
-One-sentence context	0.77	0.26	0.33	0.70	0.23	0.30
-Multi-sentence context
-(max length of 256)	0.69	0.37	0.41	0.59	0.31	0.35
-100-tokens context	0.76	0.39	0.48	0.65	0.34	0.41
-Second, generated answers were evaluation based on the semantic similarity to the ground truth, and the results are as follows:
+Specifically, generated answers were evaluation based on the semantic similarity to the ground truth, and the results are as follows:
  	                     Cosine similarity
 Baseline - no context	          0.57
 RAG one sentence context	  0.63
-RAG Multi-sentence context
-(max length of 256)	0.66
+RAG Multi-sentence context (max length of 256)
+	             0.66
 RAG 100-tokens context	0.67
 Discussion (analysis)
 In general, this application can have significantly better results than no-context generation.
 It could be used in a wide range of areas where specific knowledge bases are needed.
 For example, listed companies can use it to answer shareholders’ questions about their earnings reports, while manufacturers can use it to answer their clients’ questions about their products.